davidlinn/LLNLApp/README.md

 #### Puzzle Hunt Content
 1. Print off the Puzzle QR Scans PDF and Bonus QR Scans PDF documents. `.doc` formats are provided for future development, but the PDFs are better formatted.
    - Currently, the Puzzle QR Scan codes labeled "scan this QR code to access the puzzle" contain links to copies of the puzzles hosted on Harvey Mudd's Google Drive account.
-If you wish to change the puzzles or host them at a different location, you may use the included `makeqr.py` script to generate new QR codes.
+If you wish to change the puzzles or host them at a different location, you may use the included `makeqr.py` script to generate new QR codes or online QR code generators.

 #### Google Sheets
 1. Create new Google Sheets named "Answer Submission", "Ground Truth", and "UserDatabase".
 Name the sheet tab "MSTR".